bdambrosio/Owl/README.md

 Owl is mostly useful at  the moment, if at all, as bits of example code.
 There is NO documentation on how to install, and it isn't built for easy installation.
 It uses multiple servers:
 * a fastapi-based llm server for local-hosted llms (although you can choose to use OpenAI or MistralAI if you have keys - I often configure report writing to use gpt-4 or mistral-medium for final report generation).
 I usually use mixtral-8x7B-instruct 6bit exl2 on a pair of 4090's, fast enough chatting is quite comfortable.
 * a fastapi-based web search server (you need a google api key to run this one)
-* a fastapi-based indexing server (so paper-indexing happens asynchonously, server handles queueing of multiple index requests)
+* a fastapi-based indexing server (so paper/resource-indexing happens asynchonously, server handles queueing of multiple index requests)
 * a grobid server for parsing pdfs (this one is easy, just a stock grobid container)
 * a simple tts server (again trivial, but still, one more server to start, only if you want speech)
 * all the code needed for all these servers is included in this repository, but there is no info yet on how to run any of them!